Parvitra/DataMining/README.md

-# DataMining
+# DataMining WQD180045
-DataMining Assignment -Python &amp; SAS
+DataMining Assignment -Python &SAS

-Click Code folder
+Click ViewCode folder to view the Milestone 1-6 Finalise codes and modelling with the report.